 It may sound cruel but you can’t do everything for them.
 They need to be pushing to aid themselves too.

 Do what you must

 If the person is struggling too much, beyond your level of help, then you may need to gain extra help.
 If the person is at risk, to themselves or to others, then you may need to call a Doctor or crisis team.
 Be warned, this may cause anger or resentment from the person, but that is far better than them potentially being hurt or even you being hurt.

-Thank you, from the bottom of my heart, for looking after people.
+Thank you, from the bottom of my heart, for looking after people with their mental health struggle.
 It’s wonderful that you are supportive, but helping others should never come at the cost of your own health.